Code-Institute-Submissions/MSP-6/README.md

 ## Benefits and Rational

 Such a website will:
--	enable recruiters / potential employers to view Courtney Marshall details in a single location,
+-	Enable recruiters / potential employers to view Courtney Marshall's professional details in a single location,
--	provide simple ability for users to validate certificates obtained by Courtney Marshall
+-	Provide simple ability for users to validate certificates obtained by Courtney Marshall
--	provide a centralised location for all publicly available coding examples
+-	Provide a centralised location for all publicly available coding examples

-## User Stories
+# User Stories

 Below is a high-level list of User Stories for the purposes of development, testing and delivery.

 Business Case User stories:
--	As a User I want to easily determine Courtney’s Work History
+-	As a User I want to easily determine Courtney Marshall’s work history
--	As a User I want to easily determine Courtney’s Educational achievements
+-	As a User I want to easily determine Courtney Marshall’s educational achievements
--	As a User I want to easily view Courtney’s Portfolio
+-	As a User I want to easily view Courtney Marshall’s software portfolio
--	As a User I want to easily determine what groups Courtney is affiliated with
+-	As a User I want to easily determine what groups Courtney Marshall is affiliated with
 -	As a User I want to easily determine where content has been obtained from (if from, or maintained on, external sources)
 -	As a User I want to easily identify which page of the site I am on at any given time
--	As a User I want to easily be able to contact Courtney.
+-	As a User I want to easily be able to contact Courtney Marshall.
--	As a User I want to easily verify the validity of Courtney’s listed certifications
+-	As a User I want to easily verify the validity of Courtney Marshall’s listed certifications

 Functional User stories:
 -	As a User I want all external links to open in a new browser tab
 -	As a Visually impaired user I want to know that all non-text elements have planned alt text equivalents
 -	As a User I want to ensure the website HTML code passes through the official W3C validator without faults
 -	As a User I want to ensure the website CSS code passes through the official (Jigsaw) validator without faults
+- As a User I want the site to load quickly, without delays
 -	As a User I want to ensure that images are displayed without pixelization irrespective of screen size
 -	As a User I want to ensure there are screen captures of the finished project within the README document
--	As a User I want to be able to easily deploy this site to the cloud.
-*Interpreted from the Assignment document*
+-	As a User I want to be able to easily deploy this site *Interpreted from the Assignment document*